 Both killers had been convicted and sentenced to life behind bars without the possibility of parole within two years of their crimes.

 In September 1998, Jenkins killed Roscoe Pugh Jr. during a home-invasion robbery attempt.

 Six months later, Cedric Slater was gunned down on an Orlando street corner – shot dead, a jury determined, by Walker.

 Jenkins left the prison in North Carrabelle, in the Florida Panhandle, on September 27, and Walker left on October 8, according to authorities.

 On Saturday, family members of both men denied any knowledge of the escape plans.

-The legal-looking documents the men used contained bogus reproductions of several key players’ signatures, including those of the Orlando-area State Attorney Jeffrey Ashton or the assistant state attorney and Judge Belvin Perry.
+The legal-looking documents the men used contained bogus reproductions of several key players’ signatures, including those of Ashton or the assistant state attorney and Belvin Perry, the chief judge for Florida’s 9th Judicial Circuit, which includes Orange and Osceola counties.
 They bore the seal of the Orange County clerk of court’s office.